WE GET RESULTS

 Click here to learn more about DUI VIP and defensive driving classes

 At the end of your case, if treatment was required as part of your alternative resolution, a poorly run agency can cause very serious problems for your case if they are not reliable with filing monthly reports.
 We are very particular about where our clients go for evaluations–the evaluators must consistently be fair, unbiased, and able to produce documents in a timely fashion to the court and probation.
-If you want to learn more about the necessity of a great treatment provider and tips before you go, you can view our video Tips For Your Chemical Dependency Evaluation.

 Call Early in the Process

 We will speak with anyone about their DUI charge, day or night.
 We encourage the late night phone call, because we want to help you at the earliest moment in the process.
 Call us from the roadside and we can assist you in making important decisions that will impact your case.
-Many of the case-altering decisions will be made on the spot and under tremendous stress.
-There is no bad time to call and get advice about a DUI case.
-If you’re not calling from the roadside, call in an schedule a free consultation.
-We can spend as long as you would like on the phone, a ZOOM call, or in person.

 Other DUI related material